 Certified billing software in Portugal as from 1 July 2019

-The requirement of using a certified billing software in Portugal will be extended as from 1 July 2019.
+The requirement of using a certified billing software in Portugal is expected to be extended as from 1 July 2019.

 4 May, 2019